The By-laws serves as the legal authority for our operation:

 SECTION 2.
 Special Committees: Short term or "special" committees such as the ones listed below may be established or appointed at the pleasure of the President and/or the Executive Board as the need arises to carry out a specified task.

 SECTION 3.
-Committee Composition: Each Standing Committee shall consist of a Chairperson and a minimum of three (3) additional members of the Club.
+Committee Composition: Each Standing Committee shall consist of a Chairperson and those additional members of the Club as deemed necessary by the Chairperson.

 a) Each committee may adopt its own governing rules not inconsistent with these By-laws or with rules adopted by the membership.